ZouJun/estimate_distance/README.md

     $ gem install estimate_distance

-## Usage
+## Usage(version 0.0.1)

-#Before you get the distance between two points, you must pass the detailed address of two points as a parameter.
+Before you get the distance between two points, you must pass the detailed address of two points as a parameter.

-#For example: EstimateDistance.direct_calculate_distance(former_address,latter_address)
+For example: EstimateDistance.direct_calculate_distance(former_address,latter_address)

-#Then,you can get the distance between two points
+Then,you can get the distance between two points

 ## Update(version 0.0.2)
 Version one, the gem is used only 6000 times a day.
 In order to enhance the number of use。